-Graham objected to this course, as it would entail abandoning Barossa Hill and enable the French to block the force into a confined area, whereas continuing to occupy the hill would deter the French from attacking.
+Graham objected to this course, as it would entail abandoning Barrosa Hill and enable the French to block the force into a confined area, whereas continuing to occupy the hill would deter the French from attacking.

 The rest of the force was ordered to march to Bermeja, a mile short of the River Santi Petri.

-While La Peña’s Spanish formations marched closer to the sea, Graham led his British troops by a route further to the north, towards Chiclana, through the thick pine-woods that lay to the north-west of the Barossa Hill.
+While La Peña’s Spanish formations marched closer to the sea, Graham led his British troops by a route further to the north, towards Chiclana, through the thick pine-woods that lay to the north-west of the Barrosa Hill.

 Graham followed the path through the pine forests taken by the artillery of the Spanish officer Lardizabal, with Wheatley’s Brigade in the lead, followed by Dilkes’ Brigade and the artillery and the 95th Rifles in the rear.